spacetx/starfish/docs/source/api/spots/index.rst

 Spots
 =====

 Starfish provides a number of methods for which spots (or other regions of interest) are the main substrate.
-These include ``starfish.spots.DetectPixels``, which exposes methods that identify which target code best corresponds to each pixel, and merges adjacent pixels into ROIs, ``starfish.spots.DetectSpots``, which exposes methods that find bright spots against dark backgrounds, ``starfish.spots.Decode``, which exposes methods that match patterns of spots detected across rounds and channels in the same spatial positions with target codes, and ``starfish.spots.AssignTargets``, which exposes methods to assign spots to cells.
+These include :py:class:`starfish.spots.DetectPixels`, which exposes methods that identify which target code best corresponds to each pixel, and merges adjacent pixels into ROIs, :py:class:`starfish.spots.DetectSpots`, which exposes methods that find bright spots against dark backgrounds, :py:class:`starfish.spots.Decode`, which exposes methods that match patterns of spots detected across rounds and channels in the same spatial positions with target codes, and
+:py:class:`starfish.spots.AssignTargets`, which exposes methods to assign spots to cells.

 .. _detect_pixels:

 Detecting Pixels
 ----------------

 Pixel Detectors can be imported using ``starfish.spots.DetectPixels``, which registers all classes that subclass ``DetectPixelsAlgorithmBase``:

 .. code-block:: python